11ty/11ty-website/docs/config.md

  {% addedin "0.6.0" %}

 Opts in to a full deep merge when combining the Data Cascade.
-This will use `lodash.mergewith` to combine Arrays and deep merge Objects, rather than a simple top-level merge using `Object.assign`.
+This will use something like `lodash.mergewith` to combine Arrays and deep merge Objects, rather than a simple top-level merge using `Object.assign`.
 Read more at [Issue #147](https://github.com/11ty/eleventy/issues/147).
 This will likely become the default in an upcoming major version.

 {% codetitle ".eleventy.js" %}